-- a.
-Developing threats or those activities or events that can cause disruption to school activities; jeopardize the safety of students or staff; or compromise school property. - b.
+- Developing threats or those activities or events that can cause disruption to school activities; jeopardize the safety of students or staff; or compromise school property. - b.
 Potential contract violations or when the district may not be able to meet the terms of an existing contract or has concerns about contract provisions it is being asked to enter. - c.
 Relevant trends or those local, state, or national legislation, rules, or key events or circumstances that can affect district policies. - d.
-Anticipated media coverage would be the newspaper articles, radio broadcasts, or television coverage that may cast the district in an unfavorable position.
+Anticipated media coverage would be the newspaper articles, radio

-- e.
+- broadcasts, or television coverage that may cast the district in an unfavorable position. - e.
 Threatened lawsuits include those circumstances where a notice of claim has been filed under the Colorado Governmental Immunity Act, where an attorney has sent the district a demand letter on behalf of a client, or where past experience and/or the advice of legal counsel indicates that litigation is reasonably likely to result from a particular occurrence or situation; pending lawsuits are those where a complaint has actually been filed against the district. - f.
 Material change in district practice or condition to be district-wide circumstances that impact the operations or the educational programs of the district. - g.
 Changes in the assumptions or laws would be the personnel and program changes that affect department level or cabinet positions and those programs that have an impact district wide and laws or court rulings that might impact policy.

-The district communicates with Board members about the seven policy areas mentioned above, depending upon the perceived urgency of the need to know using direct communication, including, but not limited to phone calls, text messages, meetings with Board members, email, Superintendent writing, articles, work sessions, retreats, executive sessions, Superintendent updates at Board meetings, and information presented by staff at Board meetings.
-The district maintains a record of agenda items for Board meetings and work sessions.
-The district does not keep a journal of phone correspondence with Board members.
+The district communicates with Board members about the seven policy areas mentioned above, depending upon the perceived urgency of the need to know using direct communication, including, but not limited to phone calls, text messages, meetings with Board members, email, special meetings, articles, work sessions, retreats, executive sessions, Superintendent updates at Board meetings, and information presented by staff at Board meetings.

 Communication to the Board when the district knows or anticipates that a news story related to PSD will be published, usually by email or a weekly update is an example of compliance with anticipated media coverage.
-Communication around Long Range Planning and new construction and the Futures Lab are examples of notification of a material change in district practice.
+Additionally, providing the Board with information provided to the media in response to a request, is an example of this compliancy.
+Communication around Long-range Planning, new construction, and the Futures Lab are examples of notification of a material change in district practice.

-The Superintendent is not aware of an instance when the district failed to inform the Board of a circumstance that does not meet the standards expressed in this interpretation from April 2019 to the present.
+The Superintendent is not aware of an instance when the district failed to inform the Board of a circumstance that does not meet the standards expressed in this interpretation from April 2021 to the present.
 Based on the evidence, The Superintendent believes the district does meet the expectations of 2.8.3.